Because only 3,015 students graduate with a degree in Applied Mathematics per year, it ranks just 115th out of 384 in

 It is hard to beat Brown University if you wish to study Applied Mathematics.
 Graduates of the applied math program make an average of $60,939 in the first five years of working and $133,588 after their first five years of working.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Roughly 44.0% of students submit ACT scores, with the average score being in the 32 range.
 Brown University requires freshmen to live on-campus.
 The scorecard provides a great overview of Brown University.

 Harvard University is one of the best schools in the United States for Applied Mathematics.
 Graduates of the applied math program make about $61,690 in their early career salary and $149,822 in their mid-career salary.
 Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.

 You'll be able to learn about numerous cultures first-hand, thanks to Harvard's diverse student body.
 Each year, approximately 52.0% freshmen receive scholarships, with the average award being $44,029.
 Go deeper to check out how well Harvard ranks in other categories.

 Any student pursuing a degree in Applied Mathematics has to look into Stony Brook University.
 In addition to its bachelor's programs, Stony Brook University offers graduate degrees in Applied Math.
 Situated in Stony Brook, New York, SUNY Stony Brook supplies a safe and sound, suburban experience for individuals.

-This school has one of the top social work degree programs in the United States.
 Students from outside the U.S. don't have to worry about feeling out of place since 13.8% of SUNY Stony Brook's students come from other countries.
 This school appeals to the best of the best; the typical SAT score of applicants is around 1,265.
 A virtual tour is a good way to explore Stony Brook University.